18 DIY Candy Cane Christmas Tree Ideas

 Here you are provided with a comprehensive step by step to decorate a Christmas tree.
 You should start with the lights first and then proceed with the berries, peppermint candy garland, balls and last but not the least, candy canes!

 A tutorial on making fab Christmas tree ornaments can never be complete without the steps of creating gorgeous candy canes.
-The above-linked article teaches you how to bend plastic wires the correct way to jazz up the tree.
+The above-linked article teaches you how to make reindeer ornaments the correct way to jazz up the tree.

 Some of the commercial candy cane ornaments already come with hooks to hang them from the Christmas tree.
 But you can also innovate by snapping the tops to join a couple of them together to form an adorable heart shape.